St. Mary’s College of Maryland

 Whether one plays on a Seahawk varsity team, joins a club sport, or organizes friends on an intramural team, athletics are a major aspect of campus life.
 St. Mary’s College fields 19 varsity teams in NCAA Division III (and other national associations) competitive play.
 The College’s nationally ranked sailing team competes against powerhouses like the U.S. Naval Academy, Georgetown, and Harvard, and has won ten national titles.
 Additionally, there are more than 30 club and intramural sports available, ranging from cheerleading to fencing to Ultimate Frisbee.

 NCAA Division III, Capital Athletic Conference

 8 men’s: baseball, basketball, cross country, lacrosse, rowing, soccer, swimming, tennis

-9 women’s: basketball, cross country, field hockey, lacrosse, rowing, soccer, swimming, tennis, volleyball
+9 women’s: basketball, cross country, field hockey, lacrosse, rowing, sailing, soccer, swimming, tennis, volleyball

 1 coed: sailing

 Colors: Blue and white

 St. Mary’s City, MD.
 70 miles southeast of Washington, D.C., and 95 miles south of Baltimore.